developmentseed/eoAPI/README.md

 ## Deployment

-This repository has the demonstration runtimes that are consistently updated with new functionality.
+This repository has current runtimes that are consistently updated with new functionality.

-The default runtimes are available through separate repositories ([eoapi-cdk](https://github.com/developmentseed/eoapi-cdk) and [eoapi-k8s](https://github.com/developmentseed/eoapi-k8s)).

-A demonstration application is accessible with the repository [eoapi-template](https://github.com/developmentseed/eoapi-template).
+The services can be deployed locally via docker with `docker-compose up`.
+The official runtimes can be launched with `docker-compose -f docker-compose.yml -f docker-compose.official.yml up stac-fastapi titiler-pgstac tipg`.

+Two Infrastructure as Code (IaC) repositories are available:
+- [eoapi-cdk](https://github.com/developmentseed/eoapi-cdk): A set of AWS CDK constructs to deploy eoAPI services
+- [eoapi-k8s](https://github.com/developmentseed/eoapi-k8s): IaC and Helm charts for deploying eoAPI services on AWS and GCP

+Finally, [eoapi-template](https://github.com/developmentseed/eoapi-template) is an AWS CDK app that shows how to configure the eoapi-cdk constructs.

 ## Contribution & Development